DPalit/DPalit.github.io/_posts/2016-09-26-My-Project.md

-# Project 2: Bill Board Data Analysis
+# Project 2: Bill Board Music Data Analysis

 Bill Board is a music industry record chart for ranking the 100 most popular songs.